syncfusion-content/asp.netmvc-docs/aspnetmvc/Rating/Appearance-and-Styling.md

 The following code example is used to render the Rating control with customized ShapeWidth and ShapeHeight.

-In this sample, the default rating star is replaced by crystal-stars.png local image by overriding the Rating control css.
+In this sample, the default rating star is replaced by crystal-stars.png local image by overriding the Rating control CSS.

 Add the following code in your view page to render the Rating with customized ShapeWidth and ShapeHeight.